andkov/Longitudinal_Models_of_Religiosity_NLSY97/Data/Derive_dsL_from_Extract.md

 respondents.

-Dictionary file is imported into Excel file "ItemMapping_20042014.xlsx", where variables are renamed and organized with respect to occasssions of their measurement.
-The result Variable-by-occasion databox slice.
+Dictionary file was imported into Excel file "ItemMapping_20042014.xlsx", where variables were renamed and organized with respect to occasssions of their measurement.
+The result are shown in the Variable-by-occasion databox slice.

 ###  Databox, VO-slice of the selected variables